 Music is part of the Lower School routine.
 Student learning is often reinforced in the classroom through singing and movement.
 All Lower School students also attend music class weekly.
 During music class students are exposed to a variety of musical styles through listening, singing and playing instruments.
 The music curriculum is designed with the age of the students in mind.
 Therefore every grade level has a separate curriculum suited for their personal growth and developmental skill level.
 As students move through the Lower School Music program, they learn music theory, aural training skills, music history and more!
 We also have an extensive recorder program and utilize the Orff Shulwerk method which incorporates xylophones, metallophones, glockenspiels and hand percussion to create instrumental patterns, reinforce music literacy, and play songs as an ensemble.
 Singing is an integral part of Lower School music as children explore the foundations of correct vocal technique through the discovery of the head tone, partner songs, rounds, and the use of harmony.
 Every child in the Lower School performs throughout the year.
 During performances students might be singing, playing instruments, or both!
 Every other year, the entire Lower School will put on a full musical production complete with costumes, lights, and sets.

 Students wishing to learn more advanced theory and singing skills are encouraged to enroll in our Lower School Chorus which meets once a week after school.
-The Lower School Chorus also performs throughout the year as its own ensemble, but often joins the Junior Varsity and Varsity Choruses (6th – 12th graders) in their performances both on and off campus.
+The Lower School Chorus and Beginning Chorus perform throughout the year.
+The Lower School Chorus often joins the Junior Varsity and Varsity Choruses (7th – 12th graders) in their performances both on and off campus.

 The Lower School Media Center provides children access to well over 6,000 volumes of children’s literature, in addition to a wealth of other media resources such as periodicals, audiovisual materials, and research and reference materials.
 All Lower School students visit the Media Center weekly with their class, and we encourage additional visits before and after school.